 A complete blockage may occur if the roots are not removed.
 Roots can also exert considerable pressure at the crack or joint.
 The increased pressure often breaks the pipe and may require costly repair or replacement.
 Clay pipe, which is most common in older water and sewer lines, is easily penetrated and damaged by tree roots.
 Concrete pipe and PVC pipe may also allow root intrusion, but to a lesser extent than clay.
 PVC pipe usually has fewer joints and the tightly fitted joints are less likely to leak as a result of settlement around the pipe.

 If incoming water or outgoing sewer lines are slow and you suspect a clog, the problem will likely not go away, meaning it’s time to investigate the problem.
-If roots have entered your pipes, your Oakland Plumber can remove them using powerful cutting blades.
+If roots have entered your pipes, your Contra Costa Plumber can remove them using powerful cutting blades.
 The process could require digging or new trenchless technology to reach the affected pipe(s), usually several feet down.